1.4. Repeated Evaluation: For-Loops#

 for i = 1:5

-x = z # Using x from parent scope
+x = z # This modifies the `x` from the parent scope.

 end